t0muxx/RAK_Rust_ARM_Kernel/README.md

-# Cortex-a53 RRK - Raspberry Rust Kernel.
+# RAK - Rust ARM Kernel

 ## Why

 Wanted to learn bare metal developement in Rust.
-Raspberry was a cheap option, it had a lot of documentations.

-## Emulator

-It mainly runs on qemu at the moment.
+Originally started for raspberry, but only runs on qemu virt.

 ## Inspired from